Man smiles at mobile phone in a car

 Co-branded or station-affiliated gas credit cards are offered by fuel companies to give cardholders discounts, rewards, or other perks at the company’s brand-affiliated gas stations.
 Sometimes you can only use these co-branded gas cards at the company’s stations.
 Others work like regular credit cards and offer bonuses on non-gas purchases, but the reward redemptions may still be tied to buying fuel from an affiliated station.

-Co-branded gas cards may give you a discount when you use the card to pay for gas, such as X cents per gallon off.
-Or they may offer X cents per gallon in rewards, which you can apply toward a future purchase at the station.
+Co-branded gas cards may give you a discount when you use the card to pay for gas, such as 10 cents per gallon off.
+Or they may offer rewards per gas purchase, like 10 cents per gallon that you can only apply toward a future purchase at the station.

 This type of gas credit card may be a good fit if you only buy gas from a specific gas station or if you could easily start going to one particular station without significantly changing your fill-up habits.